aiven/devportal/docs/products/clickhouse/concepts/clickhouse-tiered-storage.rst

   .. tip::

-    As a workaround, you can create a new table (without enabling the tiered storage feature) and copy the data from the original table (with the tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>`) to the new table.
+    As a workaround, you can create a new table (without enabling tiered storage on it) and copy the data from the original table (with the tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>`) to the new table.
 As soon as the data is copied to the new table, you can remove the original table.

 * With the tiered storage feature :doc:`enabled </docs/products/clickhouse/howto/enable-tiered-storage>`, it's not possible to connect to an external existing object storage or cloud storage bucket.